apache/openserverless/README.md

 You need a virtual machine with at least 8GB of memory and 4 VCPU so your development workstation probably needs at least 16GB and 6 VCPU.
 Your mileage may vary.

 *NOTE*: of course you can operate variations.
 It should be relatively easy to run the development virtual machine in a cloud provider using the provided cloud-init script.
-Basically all the cloud providers allows to bult a VM using cloud-init.
+Basically all the cloud providers allows to build a VM using cloud-init.
-We do not provide (yet) instructions how to setup on the various cloud provider.
+We do not provide instructions how to setup on the various cloud provider (yet).

-You can even setup the development environmet by yourself without using the virtual machine, and use a different IDE, but adapting the configuration for your IDE is up to you and could be very time consuming.
+You can even setup the development environment by yourself without using the virtual machine, and use a different IDE, but adapting the configuration for your IDE is up to you and could be very time-consuming.
 Our development environment is the result of a few years of fine tuning, so we do not expect it will be easy to change.

 ## Install Multipass